-Workplace Civility and Respect Policy
+HR 6.0 - Workplace Civility and Respect Policy

-Maintaining a culture of respect and civility in the workplace is key to that focus and goal.
-Research demonstrates that disrespect in the workplace is frequent, severe, distracting, and reciprocal.
-It often becomes a barrier to effective communication, coaching, and performance appraisal.
-Disrespect can manifest itself in employee abuse that is both verbal and non-verbal.
-The impact in the workplace can be severe as it may result in employee turnover, low productivity, reduced morale, diminished loyalty, and physiological impacts such as headaches, depression, and increased absenteeism.
+On the other hand, disrespect can become a barrier to effective communication, coaching, and productivity and manifests itself in both verbal and non-verbal abuse.
+In more severe cases, it may result in employee turnover, student withdrawals, reduced morale, diminished loyalty, and physiological impacts such as headaches, depression, and increased absenteeism.

-The College is committed to every person’s right to enjoy safety and dignity in the workplace.
+College members will treat all members of the community with honesty, respect and courtesy; each individual shall have regard for the dignity and needs of the people with whom they work and supervise.
+This applies to all interpersonal interactions, written and verbal communications and in cyberspace and social media networks.
 The College is committed to expecting respectful and civil behavior from all employees at work and in the classroom; we require each employee to support this commitment.

 - Screaming or yelling

 - Sarcasm with an apparent intent to humiliate

 - Arrogance or condescending behaviors or comments